DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

             3. Certificate Generation: The CA creates the certificate by embedding the applicant’s public key and identifying information into the certificate template.
 The certificate also includes details about the CA, the certificate’s validity period, and the certificate’s serial number.
             4. Signing: The CA digitally signs the certificate using its private key.
 This digital signature ensures the integrity and authenticity of the certificate, allowing recipients to trust the certificate.
             5. Certificate Distribution: The signed certificate is sent back to the applicant.
 The applicant can now install the certificate on their server or device as needed.
             6. Publishing: The certificate is often published in a publicly accessible repository or directory, such as a Certificate Revocation List (CRL) or an online Certificate Status Protocol (OCSP) responder, so that other parties can verify its validity.
+The Online Certificate Status Protocol (OCSP) eliminates the latency inherent in the use of certificate revocation lists by providing a means for real-time certificate verification.
             7. End-User Verification: Users and systems verify the certificate’s validity by checking the CA's digital signature against the CA’s public key.
 They also verify that the certificate is not expired or revoked by consulting the CRL or OCSP responder.
             8. Key Considerations: Trust Model: The CA operates within a trust model where its certificate is trusted by browsers, operating systems, and applications.
 Trust in the CA’s ability to accurately validate and issue certificates is crucial.